Skip to content

 - DoD responds to new standards.
 For example, hexavalent chromium is an inhalation carcinogen at certain levels.
 In 2006, the Occupational Safety and Health Administration lowered the Permissible Exposure Limit (PEL) for workers by a factor of about ten and also required the implementation of improved work practices at facilities where workers may be exposed.

 - DoD has invested over $70 million to find substitute materials and processes and to evaluate control technologies to further protect workers and reduce the costs of asset maintenance.

 - These new processes and materials are beginning to be integrated into new weapons platforms such as ships, aircraft, and other military equipment.

-- The Emerging Contaminants Directorate is assessing the changing regulatory climate and has identified potential risk management options (RMOs) for DoD program managers.
+- The Emerging Chemicals Directorate is assessing the changing regulatory climate and has identified potential risk management options (RMOs) for DoD program managers.

 Where can I get more information?